pydio/pydio-doc-developer-guide/1_cells_internals/3-miscellaneous/1-logging.md

 The logs can then be accessed within the admin dashboard.

-Currently, the application can launched in one of the three following configuration:
+Currently, the application can be launched in one of the three following configuration:

 - **Debug**: all log messages are redirected to standard out in a console friendly format
 - **Info** (this is the default mode): same as debug mode but all message with `debug` level are dropped
 - **Production**:
   - Debug message are dropped
   - Message are formatted as JSON
   - Messages are redirected to the standard output, some rolling files and streamed the gRPC service that stores and indexes the messages.